guyllaumedemers/UE-AVVM/README.md

 ### Interaction Sample

 This GameFeature plugin is a sample plugin for supporting general interaction between a Local player and a World Actor.
-Implementation details are still under construction for Single-Click, Double-Click and Hold interactions.
 The overall system support replication and grant players with the ability to interact with world actor while optionaly preventing contingency during multiplayer scenario.

 ### Transaction Sample